Overcoming the spirit of Jezebel

 As followers of Christ, we are called to be the ones who loving confront, counsel and encourage them to repent and receive salvation from Jesus.
 This is our “holy calling”.
 Every person, no matter how oppressive, mean or manipulative, deserves to hear about the good news of Jesus Christ and experience a glimpse of His love through us.
 Let us not forget that Jesus said that He did not “come to call the righteous but sinners to repentance.”
 They may choose not to be saved, but at least, we have honoured Jesus by sharing His good news.

 2 Timothy 1:8-9 ESV Therefore do not be ashamed of the testimony about our Lord… but share in suffering for the gospel by the power of God, who saved us and called us to a holy calling, not because of our works but because of his own purpose and grace, which he gave us in Christ Jesus before the ages began,

 Luke 5:31-32 ESV And Jesus answered them, “Those who are well have no need of a physician, but those who are sick.
 I have not come to call the righteous but sinners to repentance.”

 On the other hand, there is much rejoicing for those who do turn to Jesus.
-As a start, we need to lead them in the steps of confessions and repentance listed above.
+As a start, we need to lead them in the steps of confessions and repentance listed above, and baptise them in the name of the Father, Jesus and Holy Spirit so that they receive God’s indwelling Spirit.
 Then they will need follow-up and discipleship to learn the true ways of love through Jesus.
 One day, they may also witness to other people who are oppressed by the spirit of Jezebel and share their testimony of how a friend helped them get set free in Jesus’ name.